RaptorOne/SmartDevelop/SmartDevelop/SmartDevelop/Readme.txt

 SmartDevelop the tiny but intelligent Script IDE, with powerful Intelli-Sense support.

-Copyright (c) 2011, Pascal Büttiker
-All rights reserved.
+Copyright (c) 2011, Pascal Büttiker and other Contributors All rights reserved.